 Please list or attach all required courses (including titles) for completion of this program including institution required courses (e.g. student success, first year, general education requirements, etc.).
-See attached Program Planner Provide a rational for content/credit hours beyond 30 hours for a certificate or 60 hours for a degree.
-N/A INDICATOR 1: NEED RESPONSE 1.1 How strong is the occupational demand for the program?
-Not very strong.
-We advise students interested in a software development career to consider pursuing a Bachelor's degree, but this certificate can help students gain an entry level internship and demonstrate acquired skills for professionals.
+See attached Program Planner Provide a rationale for content/credit hours beyond 30 hours for a certificate or 60 hours for a degree.
+The CIS advisory committee members who specialized in web design strongly recommended all the courses in this certificate.
+It was approved before the 30 hours limit was known to them.
+We plan to review this program as we see how well it works.
+INDICATOR 1: NEED RESPONSE 1.1 How strong is the occupational demand for the program?
+The occupational demand is strong.
+The challenge is to convince potential students that a certificate or degree is a great way to pursue preparation for that type of career.
 1.2 How has demand changed in the past five years and what is the outlook for the next five years?
-Demand locally and nationwide for programmers in general has decreased slightly despite previous projections of large growth.
-The projection for programmers 2014-2024 for the nation and Illinois is -8%, but very different locally.
+Demand for web developers has been increasing and is projected to continue increasing over the next five years.
+The nationwide forecast for 2014-2014 is +27% growth.
 1.3 What is the district and/or regional need?
-The projection for the immediate area near school for programmers for 2012-2022 is listed as +24%.
+The Illinois projection for web developers over 2014-2024 is +32%.
+For our immediate area the 2012-2022 projection is +26%.
 1.4 How are students recruited for this program?
 The school attends college nights and career fairs to advertise our programs.
 There is some on-campus advertising.
 Off campus advertising is possible, but limited due to funds.
 1.5 Where are students recruited from?
 Primarily from local area high schools.
 1.6 Did the review of program need result in actions or modifications?
 Please explain.
 Yes, but the need was under review before this program review started.
-This ongoing review has led to eliminating courses deemed less relevant or somewhat redundant, offering fewer sections of courses, and moving more course materials to online and/or hybrid formats to facilitate more flexible scheduling.
+Our advisory committee members experienced with web development took on this particular certificate as a special project and recommended some major changes just one year ago.
+We now want to see if those changes help improve enrollment.
+Marketing will also be needed.
 INDICATOR 2: COST EFFECTIVENESS RESPONSE 2.1 What are the costs associated with this program?
 The costs associated with the program are primarily faculty salaries for both full and part-time, there are other limited expenses related to software licensing, computer lab infrastructure and some specific technical hardware and equipment.
 2.2 How do costs compare to other programs on campus?
 The costs of operating the CIS program are similar to many other programs that have a mixture of lecture and lab based course offerings.
 Costs of operating the CIS programs are generally less than most other CTE related programs.
 The operating costs of the CIS department have resulted in net revenues of \$12,375.29-\$77,101.23 during the review cycle.